Penang visa run from Koh Phangan

-Penang is perhaps the most typical choice if you need to do a Visa run and you are living on Koh Phangan.
-Some people hate the place, some like it.
-Anyway, if you have a 3 months tourist visa (to be more precise 60 days, which you are able to extend 30 more days at the Immigration office on Koh Samui) you have to leave the country after it expires.
+Penang is perhaps the most typical choice if you need to do a visa run and you are living on Koh Phangan.
+Some people hate Penang, some like it.
+Anyway, if you have a 3 months’ tourist visa (to be more precise 60 days, which you are able to extend 30 more days at the Immigration office on Koh Samui) you have to leave the country after it expires.

 There aren’t 7/11:s in every corner like in Thailand though, so it might get a bit hot during the day.
 Luckily the hipstery coffee shops are never too far away in this part of the world either.
 My favourite one was loftyish Awesome Canteen.
 Such a cool place!
 Another great one was the Mugshot at Chulia Street’s backpacker ghetto.
-This street has everything that a backpacker needs: travel agencies, hostels, cheap eats, bars etc. A very convenient location, I’d say.
+This street has everything that a backpacker needs: travel agencies, hostels, cheap eats, bars, BEER, etc. A very convenient location, I’d say.

 George Town is famous for its murals and street art.
 Both are close to my heart since my Master’s Thesis was about graffiti and zero-tolerance policy.
 I was very happy just wandering around and discovering all these beautiful pieces of art, and sitting down for a cappuccino or a fresh coconut every once in a while, to rest my legs.

-In the end I needed to go exchange some more money because they didn’t accept foreign credit cards.
-Oh well… I would especially recommend buying incence, Henna colours. soaps and kitchen ware, such as beautiful bowls or plates.
+In the end, I needed to go exchange some more money because they didn’t accept foreign credit cards.
+Oh well… I would especially recommend buying incense, Henna colours, soaps and kitchenware, such as beautiful bowls or plates.
 It is one of my favourite things overseas anyway, going to the local supermarket and checking all the different products, whether it be food, cosmetics, kitchen utensils or something else.